Could the Word “Grief” Be Exhausted?

 This word grief must be oddly feeble if it takes a completely different one—fear—to explain what it feels like.

-And once I had the thought, the file began to gather evidence to support it.
+And once I had the thought, evidence began to gather in support of it.

 ‘Complicated’ Grief